-App localization means to translate all the language elements in your app into a local language to target a specific country.
+App localisation means translating all the language elements in your app into a local language to target a specific country.

-While translating, localize the content or the business logic according to a specific country’s laws and guidelines.
+While translating, localise the content or the business logic according to a specific country’s laws and guidelines.

 For instance, if you are building a healthcare app, the laws will vary in every country.

-In case of a weather app, some countries use temperature in Fahrenheit while other are more comfortable with Celsius.
-Localizing your app according to these parameters will result in a smooth end user experience.
+In the case of a weather app, some countries use temperature in Fahrenheit while others are more comfortable with Celsius.
+Localising your app according to these parameters will result in a smooth end-user experience.

 Why localise your app?

 This question can be counter-questioned as: why limit your app’s presence to a single market?

-A study conducted by Appia found – 86% of localized app marketing campaigns outperformed mobile app marketing campaigns in English in click-through rates and conversions.
+A study conducted by Appia found – 86% of localised app marketing campaigns outperformed mobile app marketing campaigns in English in click-through rates and conversions.

-Launching your app in a foreign market can boost downloads by 128% and revenues by 26% for every country added via app localization.
+Launching your app in a foreign market can boost downloads by 128% and revenues by 26% for every country added via app localisation.

 According to a report titled Can’t Read, Won’t Buy, 75% of customers prefer to purchase products in their own language.